BDA-KTS/semantic-search-over_social-media-posts/README.md

-# Method Title
-Looking up the most Similar Tweets to a text
+# Looking up the most Similar Tweets to a text

 ## Description
 This method guides users through finding tweets that are similar to a specific text or tweet.
 It explains techniques for measuring text similarity and demonstrates their implementation in Python.